martinber/noaa-apt/README.md

 or Photoshop.

 Works with WAV files of any sample rate, 32 bit float or 16 bit integer encoded.
+When loading audio files with more than one channel, only the first one is used.

 Written in Rust as a learning exercise but could be useful to someone.
 Never used Rust or made a GUI before.
 If you get some kind of error or bad result